Pre-hospital emergency medicine: United Kingdom

 Many general practitioners and specialists in fields other than emergency medicine, anaesthesia, acute medicine and intensive care provide regular PHEM services in the United Kingdom, however are excluded from sub-specialty training.
-Indeed in the United Kingdom, the speciality of prehosptial emeregncy medicine was in essence created and pioneered by General Practitioners.
+Indeed in the United Kingdom, the speciality of pre-hospital emergency medicine was in essence created and pioneered by general practitioners.

 Switzerland

 In Switzerland, PHEM has been recognized as a subspecialty of Emergency Medicine since 2002 by the postgraduate council of the Swiss Medical Association (FMH).
 Training is usually undertaken following an initial two-year training in Emergency Medicine, which in itself can only be taken after having first successfully completed a board-certification in internal medicine, surgery, intensive care or anesthesiology.
 Currently optional, this board-certification will eventually become mandatory for all physicians aiming to work in both Emergency Departments and PHEM (though this is subject to considerable vetoing pressure from other specialist boards).

 North America

 United States of America

-In the United States, the American Board of Emergency Medicine has awarded subspecialty certification in EMS medicine since 2013 and American prehosptial physicians may join the National Association for EMS Physicians (NAEMSP).
+In the United States, the American Board of Emergency Medicine has awarded subspecialty certification in EMS medicine since 2013 and American prehospital physicians may join the National Association for EMS Physicians (NAEMSP).